 mSwing is not an aerobics class.
 It’s about learning to move your body in a way that will integrate into your life for the rest of your days.
 It’s fun and it can be done by anyone and everyone.
 Why?
-Because since the beginning of time people have been swinging things around to play sport, shift heavy objects and perform functional everyday activities.
+Because since the beginning of time, people have been swinging things around to play sports, shift heavy objects and perform functional everyday activities.
 If you have a light dumbbell (1-2 kg), water bottle or any light object like a TV remote control, you have the tool to do mSwing.

 Who developed the mSwing program?

-The program was developed by two people: Mark Davis, a physiotherapist and performance coach, and Marietta Mehanni, who is widely considered as a group fitness guru.
+The program was developed by two people: Mark Davis, a physiotherapist and performance coach, and Marietta Mehanni, who is widely considered a group fitness guru.

 The mSwing program engages the whole body for optimal results.
 You’ll be able to feel the results in a short amount of time.

 These workouts are only 30 minutes long.
 You will start with a rhythmical movement that swings the dumbbell through various positions.
 Every 30 seconds, there is a variation to the movement, or a new swinging pattern is introduced.
 During the 30 seconds of movement, you repeat the flowing and sweeping actions.
 This allows the body to relax into the momentum of the movement.

 Some actions require the weight to stay in one hand and in other actions, the weight switches from one hand to the other.
 There are many variations of mSwing patterns, but they all originate from three basic patterns.
 Once you pick up these easy mSwing fundamentals, the simple variations are easy to pick up.
 Don’t worry!

 You can have fun and challenge yourself in this whole-body fitness workout!

 Where can you do mSwing?